CHALLENGE THE STATUS QUO. Create an inclusive world for everyone.

 A minimum of 5 Youth Leaders

-Clubs are encouraged to partner with their school SAF Parent-led Club for support, advocacy, and fundraising.
+School-based clubs are encouraged to partner with their school-based SAF Parent-led Club for support, advocacy, and fundraising.

-•The SAF Resource Page provides School Approval Forms for first year clubs
+SAF provides School Club Approval Forms for first year clubs

 A minimum of 5 Parent Leaders